openaps/docs/docs/Setup/rpi.md

 to expand filesystem, change user password and set timezone (in internationalization options).
 This will take effect on the next reboot, so it is a good idea to go ahead and run `sudo reboot` now.

-## Update the Raspberry Pi

-Update the RPi2.

-`sudo apt-get update && sudo apt-get -y upgrade`

-The packages will take some time to install.

 ## Setup Password-less Login [optional]

 ### Windows